poppy-project/poppy-docs/pypot/doc/motor.rst

 Registers
 +++++++++++++++

-This class provides access to t(see :attr:`~pypot.dynamixel.motor.DxlMotor.registers` for an exhaustive list):
+This class provides access to (see :attr:`~pypot.dynamixel.motor.DxlMotor.registers` for an exhaustive list):
     * id: motor id
     * motor name
     * motor model